 Video streaming happens when you watch a video on YouTube or Netflix or attend a live event or an online meeting.

 What is the Video Streaming Process?

-We have consulted various research documents, and these are included at the end of the blog.
-However, based on research and our experience in video streaming, the process can be summarized in the following diagram:
+We have consulted various research documents, which are included at the end of the blog.
+However, based on research and our experience in video streaming, the process in its simplest form can be summarized in the following diagram:

 The process in its simplest form is as follows: